Ordo Sancti Constantini Magni

-The Order was established in 1953 to commemorate the 500th anniversary of the Fall of Constantinople with most original knights hailing from Finland and Greece.
+The Order was established in 1953 in Switzerland to commemorate the 500th anniversary of the Fall of Constantinople with most original knights hailing from Finland and Greece.
 Later, due to growth, the Order began establishing smaller 'exarchates' in various countries.
 The first two were established in Finland and Greece in 1978 and held their 40th anniversary conclaves in 2018.

+It now operates in ten countries having members for example Russia and the United States.

+In the aftermath of World War II, the Order sought to mitigate hardship brought on by the war.
+Since then, it has focused for example on famine and children in Africa and on locations in North Karelia.

+Members tend to be of high in social standing.
+Honorary members include figures such as Finnish president Sauli Niinistö, Lutheran archbishops Jukka Paarma and John Vikström and Orthodox archbishops Leo and John as well as Russian Nobel Prize laureate Zhores Alferov.

+Monotheistic belief is a requirement of membership.
+Theoretically, eligibility extends beyond ecumenism and includes Muslims as well.
+Women are allowed membership.

 At the beginning of 2018, the Order had 491 full members in many European countries and the United States: